mikepando/410-twitter-files/README.md

 # Text Mining R Code & Data
 During the spring semester of 2019, I did a text mining project on the Tor Project, for my 410 Data Mining course at Manhattan College.
 The files in this repository include the R code I used to gather and clean tweets, as well as visualize the data.
 I also included the data I pulled from Twitter and used myself.
+[Project writeup](https://mikepando.github.io/essays/2019-05-09.html).

 The only file missing are my API credentials, which you can apply for [here](https://developer.twitter.com/).